Supersonic (Oasis song): Recording

 After Tony's suggestion, Noel went to the corner and quickly wrote down the lyrics, and then Oasis began recording "Supersonic".
 To record the song, Scott had to remove a take of "I Will Believe" because he did not have a spare tape.
 Bonehead used a Gibson SG guitar owned by Scott and a Marshall JCM900 amplifier owned by Chris Griffiths.
 Noel played an Epiphone Les Paul guitar through a Watkins Dominator MKIII combo amp.
 For Noel's lead guitar, Scott added additional overdubs by placing the amp in the studio's stone room with close-and-distance microphones and slightly speeding up the tape to thicken the guitar tone over the track.
-Scott removed McCarroll's hi-hats (Note: The hi-hats are still audioable, but played loosely throughout the song.) to record tambourine and handclaps tracks.
+Scott removed McCarroll's hi-hats (Note: The hi-hats are still audioable, but played loosely throughout the song.) to record the tambourine track.

 After recording the backing tracks, Liam recorded his vocals in one single take, with Noel guiding him (Note: Contrary to this, McCarroll said that the guide vocals for Liam were done by Tony Griffiths.) and Scott using a Lexicon PCM70 reverb and TC-2290 delay on the vocals.
 Tony contributed five layers of backing vocals to the song, influenced by the Beatles' backing vocal style.
 According to Scott, "Supersonic" was recorded and mixed in 11 hours, while Noel said it took eight hours to be completed.
 (Note: In a 2023 interview on BBC Radio Manchester, Noel amended his account that the recording of the song–including writing and mixing time–took six hours.)
 Although it was originally based as a demo, it was never re-recorded, and this refers to producer Owen Morris, who later reworked on some other tracks on Definitely Maybe prior to its release.
 After the recording was finished, the song was introduced to McGee as a potential alternate single; he was impressed.
 According to tour DJ Phil Smith, "Supersonic" alone cost £100 to produce.